 When these triterpenoids come into contact with the skin, it triggers receptors that naturally cause steroid growth in the skin.
-Steroids help increase recovery time.
-This is especially true of conditions that cause sensitive skin such as eczema and rosacea.
+Steroids help to decrease recovery time.
+This is especially true of conditions that increase skin sensitivity such as eczema and rosacea.

 The anti-inflammatory properties of licorice root help reduce skin conditions that cause:

-On top of our own health decisions, there are other outlying factors that introduce free radicals to our system.
+In addition to our diet and lifestyle choices , there are other outlying factors that introduce free radicals to our system.
 From pollutants in the air, damage caused by the sun, and bacteria from other people, we are constantly fighting off free radicals.

 Free radicals are foreign molecules that raid your body and feed on healthy cells.
 They can lead to anything from acne to wrinkles.
 Your skincare products can help protect your skin from the damage caused by free radicals.
 Look for formulas with antioxidant-rich ingredients; such as licorice root, Vitamin C, and Astaxanthin.

 What makes licorice root for skin care such a viable option are those 300 polyphenols and flavonoids that populate this root.
 Studies confirm that there are many unique compounds with antioxidative properties.

 — Hispaglabridin A